 Chang’an district abounds in cultural heritage, and the area is rich in historical sites.
 There are six historical and cultural sites protected at the national level, seven at the provincial level and 20 at the district/county level.
 In the district you can find the Neolithic site in Keshengzhuang village, the terrace where Cangjie invented Chinese characters, Fenghao Wenstern Zhou Chariot and Horses Pit, site of Qin Dynasty Epang Palace, Duling Mausoleum of the Han Dynasty, and the ancient gallery road in Ziwu Township.
 The foot of the northern side of the hundred-kilometer long Qinling Mountain is covered with thriving plants, and serves as the important water source conservation area as well as the ecological screen for Xi’an.
 Natural sceneries such as the South Wutai Mountain, the Cuihua Mountain, the Jiawutai Peak, and Qinghua Mountain each with their unique beauties win the title of “backyard garden” of Xi’an.

 Located in the southwest of Xi’an, leaning against the Qinling Mountains in the south, and close to the Weihe River in the north, Huyi district is one of the three sub-center cities of Xi'an International Metropolis.
-Under its jurisdiction there are 13 townships, 1 scenic spot administrative bureau, and 1 neighborhood committee.
+Under its jurisdiction there are eight townships, six organic towns, one scenic spot administrative bureau, and one neighborhood committee.
 The total area of the county is 1,282 square kilometers and the population is 600,000.